-The terms and conditions under which Partners of the Global Compact Office and Local Networks may use the Global Compact name and logo will normally be set out in documentation or agreements establishing or memorializing the relationship.
-In all other cases, where there is no agreement, the policies set forth herein will apply.
-A logo template has been created for Local Networks and will be adapted on demand.
-This logo can only be used by the official representatives of the Local Network concerned in the context of their official activities. >> Guidance for Local Networks on the use of the Global Compact logos (pdf)
+The terms and conditions under which Partners of the UN Global Compact and Local Networks may use the Global Compact name and logos described above are generally set out in documentation or agreements establishing or memorializing the relationship.
+In cases where there is no such agreement, the policies set forth herein will apply.
+The Annual Memorandum of Understanding between the Global Compact and a Local Network outlines the use of logos by Local Networks.

-(Last Update: 19 February 2013)
+(Last Update: 10 February 2015)